ionos-cloud/module-ansible/docs/usage/declarative_changes.md

 | registry              | name, location                                                                                     | -                |
 | volume                | image, size, disk_type, availability_zone, licence_type, user_data                                 | backupunit, image_password, ssh_keys                |

-> **_NOTE:_** The following parameters used to have default values which have been removed to avoid triggering a replacement without a value being set by the user (the former default value is in paranthesis) :
+> **_NOTE:_** The following parameters used to have default values which have been removed to avoid triggering a replacement without a value being set by the user (the former default value is in parentheses) :
 - cube_server:
     - availability_zone ('AUTO')
 - datacenter: